isaac-tran/penguin-in-glasses/README.md

 2-player platformer shooter.
 With penguins.

 ## How to get the game
-Please download both files and put them in the same folder.
-Then you can extract them with WINRAR.
+Please download the two zip files above and put them in the same folder.
+You can then extract them with WINRAR.

 ## Introduction
 Hi!
 Isaac here.